kdkulman/Pokemon-Mystery-Dungeon-Java/README.md

 ***
 # What did we learn
 * Creating UML diagrams for MVC design
-* Sesign patterns such as singleton, factory, builder, and template methods
+* Design patterns such as singleton, factory, builder, and template methods
 * Use of Pivotal Tracker
 * Serialization in Java
 * SQLite in Java